Posted by Imperial Harvest on 28 January 2021

 Among the three ceremonies that graced the Temple of Heaven every year, the first ceremony was the most important as it sowed the seed of prosperity.
 It was said that a good start is half the battle won.

-In modern context, this will be the best time of the year to equip and empower yourself with Imperial Harvest treasures in order to achieve results and breakthroughs in your career, business, sales, investment, relationship and wealth.
+In the modern context, this will be the best time of the year to equip and empower yourself with Imperial Harvest treasures in order to achieve results and breakthroughs in your career, business, sales, investment, relationship and wealth.

 In this article, Master David personally recommends the most emblematic and iconic Imperial Harvest collections.